-RADT 3A-Radiographic Procedures (2 units) CSU

-Knowledge and skills necessary to perform standard radiographic procedures; consideration is given to production of radiographs of optimal diagnostic quality.
+RADT 3A-Radiographic Procedures (2 units) CSU Knowledge and skills necessary to perform standard radiographic procedures; consideration is given to production of radiographs of optimal diagnostic quality.
 Prerequisite: BIOL 4 with a "C" or better; admission to RADT program.
 (LM)

-RADT 3B-Radiographic Procedures (2 units) CSU Knowledge and skills necessary to perform standard radiographic

-Knowledge and skills necessary to perform standard radiographic procedures; consideration is given to the production of radiographs of optimal diagnostic quality.
+RADT 3B-Radiographic Procedures (2 units) CSU Knowledge and skills necessary to perform standard radiographic procedures; consideration is given to the production of radiographs of optimal diagnostic quality.
 Prerequisite: RADT 3A with a "C" or better.
 (LM)

-RADT 3C-Radiographic Procedures (2 units) CSU

-Knowledge and skills necessary to perform standard radiographic procedures; consideration is given to the production of radiographs of optimal diagnostic quality.
+RADT 3C-Radiographic Procedures (2 units) CSU Knowledge and skills necessary to perform standard radiographic procedures; consideration is given to the production of radiographs of optimal diagnostic quality.
 Prerequisite: RADT 3B with a "C" or better.
 (LM)

-RADT 3D-Radiographic Procedures (1 unit) CSU

-Knowledge and skills necessary to perform standard radiographic procedures; consideration is given to the production of radiographs of optimal diagnostic quality.
+RADT 3D-Radiographic Procedures (1 unit) CSU Knowledge and skills necessary to perform standard radiographic procedures; consideration is given to the production of radiographs of optimal diagnostic quality.
 Prerequisite: RADT 3C with a grade of "C" or better.
 (LM)

-RADT 4-Principles of Radiation, Physics Biology and Protection (3 units) CSU
+RADT 4-Principles of Radiation, Physics Biology and Protection (3 units) CSI